EECS 280 Tutorials

 lldb-1200.0.44.2

-PITFALL: LLDB debugging will be very hard to understand if there are no debugging symbols.
-Double check the output of make and verify that you see -g being used in the commands.
-The EECS 280 defaults include -g.
+Pitfall: LLDB debugging will be very hard to understand if there are no debugging symbols.
+If you’re using a Makefile, double check the output of make and verify that you see -g.

-LLDB is run like any other command line program, with its name (lldb).
-Add the name of your executable as an argument.
+Run with LLDB.
 You now see the LLDB prompt.
 LLDB’s interface is similar to your command line shell, where you enter commands and press Enter (Return).

 The r command runs the program.